nawabahmadreshi/documentation/pages/getting-started/universal-linking-validator.md

 {"url":"https://twig.app.link/RPyaHjpYJd"}
 {% endhighlight %}

-Clicking the generated link, or copy & pasting it into a browser, will open the Twig validator and display the test results.
+Clicking the generated link, or copying & pasting it into a browser, will open the Twig validator and display the test results.

 ## The Twig Validator

 The validator takes the information pulled from the local project files and performs a series of checks and comparisons.
-If a setting fails the validation tests, the setting will be displayed, alongside the correct value.
+If a setting fails the validation tests, the setting will be displayed along with the recommended value.

-In order to keep the Branch app and Xcode project information secure, the validator will require the [Branch Secret](https://dashboard.branch.io/settings) for the app.
+In order to keep the Branch app and Xcode project information secure, the validator requires that the app's [Branch Secret](https://dashboard.branch.io/settings) be entered in the form.
 Once provided, the validator will display the results of the tests.

-After running the test for the first time, there will be an option to refresh the results.
-This button will re-check the dashboard settings.
-However, if any changes are made to the Xcode project, the local script must be run again.
+The validator will check the current status of the app's dashboard and can be run multiple times as changes are made.
+Changes to the local project will not be available to the validator, however, without again running the local script.

 If you find any issues with the Twig Universal Linking Validator, please reach out to [support@branch.io](mailto:support@branch.io)
 {% endif %}